Skip to content

 Method 2 - Using DOMParser

 The DOMParser() constructor is only available in the browser and not available in the “Node.js” environment.
-So, you have to execute your program in the browser.
+Therefore, you must execute your program in the browser.

 Here is the implementation code in the form of an HTML file: